Frenzoid/USI_Thesis_XAI/readme.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📧 Support
+## 📄 License

-For questions, issues, or contributions, please:
-- Open an issue on GitHub
-- Check the logs for detailed error information
-- Ensure your environment meets all requirements
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments